invisiblek/simple_lineage_updater/README.md

 You'll need `python3` with `flask` and `flask_compress` installed, you're on your own to figure out how to do that or until someone gets the ambition to make this README better.

 Consider this project a WIP.
 Feel free to submit pull requests.

+TODO
++ direct migration from a mongo instance
++ better README/destructions